Ayush-Abraham/FactoMobile/README.md

 Website is hosted on https://factomobile-f294e.web.app/

-Android app version is in progress.
+Android app version is done, might make it available later